 In late 2009, Orange and T-Mobile joined forces to become the UK’s biggest mobile operator, with over 28 million customers.
 This merger was later rebranded as Everything Everywhere and then later as EE.

-EE carried on advertising and using both brands until the summer of 2014 when Orange pay monthly agreements could no longer be bought on the internet.
-In February 2015, all Orange tariffs were withdrawn in favour of EE branding, and anyone that now wishes to upgrade will have to upgrade to an EE agreement.
+EE carried on advertising and using both brands until the summer of 2014 when the company pay monthly agreements could no longer be bought on the internet.
+In February 2015, all tariffs were withdrawn in favour of EE branding, and anyone that now wishes to upgrade will have to upgrade to an EE agreement.

 Moving from Orange to EE